Wii system software: Discontinuation

-The WiiConnect24 service has been terminated as of June 27, 2013, completely ceasing the data exchange functionality of the Wii Message Board for all Wii consoles, whether as messages or game data.
-However, Nintendo is still able to continue sending some notification messages after that date to any continuously up and running Wii consoles.
+The WiiConnect24 service was terminated on June 27, 2013, which discontinued the data exchange functionality of the Wii Message Board for all Wii consoles, whether as messages or game data.
+However, Nintendo continued sending some notification messages after that date to any continuously up and running Wii consoles.

 SD Card Menu

 The SD Card Menu is a feature made available with the release of Wii Menu version 4.0.
 This menu allows the user to run Virtual Console games, WiiWare games, and Wii Channels directly from the SD card, which makes it possible to free up the Wii's internal memory.
 Applications can be downloaded to the SD card directly from the Wii Shop Channel as well.
 When running an application from the SD Card Menu, it is temporarily copied to the internal memory of the Wii, meaning the internal memory still must contain an amount of free blocks equal to the application's size.
 If the internal memory does not have enough space, the Channel will run an "Automanager" program, which clears up space for the user in one of many ways (selectable by the user).

 The manager can place the largest channels on the user's Wii in the SD card, put smaller channels on the SD card until enough space remains to run the channel, clear channels from the left side of the Wii menu to the right side, or from the right side to the left until there are enough blocks to run the channel.